mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 following data loading and cleaning problem:

 1. Load data from 100 different files (this is a simple `map` operation)
-2. Also load a reference dataset from a SQL database (not parallel at all)
+2. Also load a reference dataset from a SQL database (not parallel at all, but could run alongside the map above)
 3. Normalize each of the 100 datasets against the reference dataset (sort of like a map, but with another input)
-4. Consider a sliding window of every three normalized datasets (Might be able to hack this with a groupby?
+4. Consider a sliding window of every three normalized datasets (Might be able to hack this with a very clever groupby or join?
 Not sure.)
 5. Of all of the 98 outputs of the last stage, consider all pairs.
 (Join or cartesian product) However, because we don't want to compute all 1000 possibilities, lets just evaluate a random sample of these pairs